civo/docs/docs/Compute/instance-volumes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Instance Volumes
+# Instance volumes

 Volumes are flexible-size additional storage for instances.
 By creating a volume and associating it with an instance, an additional virtual disk will be made available for backups or database files that can then moved to another instance, or used as extra storage space.

 Volumes take disk space on your account's quota, and can only be created up to this quota limit.
-For more information, see [Quota](../Account/quota.md).
+For more information, see [Quota](../account/quota).

 :::note
 Volumes are region and network-specific.
-If you create a volume in one [private network](../Networking/private_networks.md), it can only be mounted and used by instances in that network.
+If you create a volume in one [private network](../Networking/private-networks.md), it can only be mounted and used by instances in that network.
 :::

 <Tabs groupId="create-volumes">